 1) Reduce the incidence of stroke and improve patient outcomes;

-2) Integrate stroke best practices in the areas of prevention, emergency and acute care management, rehabilitation and life re-engagement into the community following stroke;
+2) Integrate stroke best practices in the areas of prevention, emergency and acute care management, rehabilitation and community re-engagement following stroke;

 4) Inform research efforts and support the translation of knowledge into clinical care.